 2017: Nico Hischier

 When the clock started for New Jersey, the momentum behind Nico Hishier’s stock was unstoppable.
-Despite Nolan Patrick spending the entire year as the consensus No. 1, growing fears about repeated health issues brought pause to the league.
+Despite Nolan Patrick spending the entire year as the consensus no. 1, growing fears about repeated health issues brought pause to the league.
 Though it truly could have gone either way, Shero relented and went with Hischier.
-In his third season, he is already donning the “A” on his shoulder and some believe he will succeed Andy Greene as the 12th captain in Devils history.
+In his fourth season, he is already donning the “C” on his shoulder, and he’s still just 22 years old.

 Finally, the Devils got their due.
 After losing a third-rounder for signing former head coach John Hynes, they were awarded a third-round pick from the San Jose Sharks for signing coach Pete Deboer.
-The Devils chose to gamble that free pick on an undersized defenseman from Harvard — Reilly Walsh (5-foot-11) (from ‘Catching up with Devils prospect Reilly Walsh, who’s learning from a year packed with adversity,’ The Athletics, 02/12/2019).
-There is a new trend developing in the collegiate ranks where players are dodging the team that drafted them for a team of their choosing.
+The Devils chose to gamble with that free pick on an undersized defenseman from Harvard — Reilly Walsh (5-foot-11) (from ‘Catching up with Devils prospect Reilly Walsh, who’s learning from a year packed with adversity,’ The Athletics, 02/12/2019).

 2018: Ty Smith